ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 This design allows multiple self-resubmitting experiments that share common executables and input data to be run simultaneously.

 !!! admonition warning
-    The _laboratory_ directory might get deleted if not accessed for several days.
-To know more about how to preserve your experiment refer to [Syncing output data](#syncing-output-data).
+    Files on the `/scratch` drive, such as the _laboratory_ directory, might get deleted if not accessed for several days and the `/scratch` drive is limited in space.
+For these reasons, all model runs which are to be kept should be moved to `/g/data/` by enabling the _sync_ step in _payu_.
+To know more refer to [Syncing output data](#syncing-output-data).

 ### Run configuration